How It Works — Synvolv Architecture

 Synvolv sits in the live request path.

-Controls only work if they apply while the request is still live.
+Controls execute while the request is still live.
+Anything else is observability.

-Teams act before overspend becomes a rollback or finance problem.
+Teams act before overspend becomes a rollback or a finance escalation.

 Integration